Bertha Reynolds

 Bertha Capen Reynolds (December 11, 1885 – October 29, 1978) was an American social worker who was influential in the creation of strength-based practice, radical social work and critical social work, among others.

 Early life and education

 Bertha Capen Reynolds born in Brockton, Massachusetts, on December 11, 1887 to Mary (Capen) Reynolds and Franklin Stewart Reynolds.
 Her father died while she was a young child, and she moved with her mother to Boston to work as a teacher.

-Reynolds' aunt paid for her to attend Smith College, where she graduated in 1908 with a Bachelor of Social Work.
+Reynolds' great aunt, Bessie T. Capen, paid for her to attend Smith College, where she graduated in 1908 with a Bachelor of Social Work.
 She suffered from an unknown illness during this time.
 In 1912–1913, Reynolds enrolled in the Boston School for Social Workers (later known as the Simmons College School of Social Work.)
 She graduated in 1914 with a second Social Work degree.
 At this time, she described her professional goals as "...a desire to help poor people and the Negro and to be able to earn her living."